-3.2.3.2.2.3.2.1.
+- 3.2.3.2.3.2.1.
 The manufacturer shall submit the declared scope of applicable vehicles for the alternative method and the declared scope shall be documented to relevant test reports when evidence of equivalency is shown to the responsible authority.
 The responsible authority may request the confirmation of equivalency for the alternative method by selecting the vehicle from the scope declared by the manufacturer after equivalency was demonstrated.
-The result shall fulfil an accuracy for $\Delta(\text{CD}\times\text{Af})$ of ± 0.015 m2.
-This procedure shall be based on wind tunnel measurements fulfilling the criteria of this Regulation.
+The result shall fulfil an accuracy for $\Delta(CD\times Af)$ of ± 0.015 m2.
+This procedure shall be based on wind tunnel measurements fulfilling the criteria of this UN GTR.
 If this procedure is not satisfied, the approval of the alternative method is regarded as invalidated.

-3.2.3.2.2.3.3.
+At the request of the Contracting Party, this paragraph may be excluded. - 3.2.3.2.2.3.3.
 Application of aerodynamic influence on the individual vehicle